JetBrains/ideavim/doc/set-commands.md

-    'sidescroll'     'ss'    minimum number of columns to scroll horizontal 'sidescrolloff'  'siso'  min. nr. of columns to left and right of cursor 'smartcase'      'scs'   no ignore case when pattern has uppercase 'timeoutlen'     'tm'    time that is waited for a mapped key sequence 'undolevels'     'ul'    maximum number of changes that can be undone 'visualbell'     'vb'    use visual bell instead of beeping
+    'sidescroll'     'ss'    minimum number of columns to scroll horizontal 'sidescrolloff'  'siso'  min. nr. of columns to left and right of cursor 'smartcase'      'scs'   no ignore case when pattern has uppercase 'timeout'        'to'    use timeout for mapped key sequences 'timeoutlen'     'tm'    time that is waited for a mapped key sequence 'undolevels'     'ul'    maximum number of changes that can be undone 'visualbell'     'vb'    use visual bell instead of beeping